 - The Movement Stage, located in the amphitheater, is the crown jewel.
 Here is where you’ll see the big players, the legends, and those who have earned their stripes.

-- Located amongst the trees, the Waterfront Stage showcases myriad styles; Funk, Hip-Hop, Breakbeats, Ghettotech, it’s all welcome here.
+- Located amongst the trees, the Waterfront Stage presented by JARS showcases myriad styles; Funk, Hip-Hop, Breakbeats, Ghettotech, it’s all welcome here.